google sheets

 Check if the function is spelled correctly, ensure the arguments are valid, and verify the function is used in the correct context.

-Learning how to use functions in Google Sheets can greatly increase your productivity and data management skills.
-However, answering questions about your data doesn't have to be complicated.
+Learning how to use functions in Google Sheets can be tedious and time-consuming.
+However, analyzing your data doesn't have to be complicated.